qkzk/fm/development.md

 ### Other ideas

+- [ ] FEAT: reduce bloat in tree like [broot](https://dystroy.org/broot/)
+  Only show first 3 non directory children then replace the display by "xx unlisted"
+- [ ] BUG: filter by name in tree don't seem to work.
+Can't reproduce
+- [ ] FEAT: configurable tree depth
 - [ ] FEAT: navigable history of every kind of command. input mode : ctrl + h (?) : open history for this kind with fuzzy, select and input
 - [ ] IMP: should filenames with spaces be surronded with quotes like ls / eza ?
 - [ ] completion should work like blink in nvim: 1st is nothing, down next & move, down next & move... cycle back